 Ethical Principles Informing Decision-making

-Of the several ethical principles that could inform decisions about triage or resource allocation, the 2 highest-scoring principles were “saving as many lives as possible” and “saving as many life-years as possible” (Supplemental Table 3, available online only).16–18 The “first come, first serve” principle was more highly regarded by nurses and respiratory therapists than by physicians and APPs (P = .03 and P = .005, respectively).
+Of the several ethical principles that could inform decisions about triage or resource allocation, the 2 highest-scoring principles were “saving as many lives as possible” and “saving as many life-years as possible” (Supplemental Table 3).16–18 The “first come, first serve” principle was more highly regarded by nurses and respiratory therapists than by physicians and APPs (P = .03 and P = .005, respectively).
 In a hypothetical choice of only 1 ethical principle with which to make decisions, 52.2% of the respondents selected the principle of “saving as many lives as possible” and 28.5% selected “saving as many life-years as possible.”

 Moral Distress Inducers

 Overall, respondents reported being morally distressed to various degrees about the potential for spreading infection to loved ones at home (93.8%), working with limited resources (89.0%), and witnessing their patients dying alone (88.0%).
 The descriptive statistics of other moral distress inducers are presented in Table 2.
-According to the post hoc analysis (Supplemental Table 4, available online only), nurses and respiratory therapists were significantly more distressed than physicians and APPs about working with limited resources.
+According to the post hoc analysis (Supplemental Table 4), nurses and respiratory therapists were significantly more distressed than physicians and APPs about working with limited resources.
 Nurses reported significantly higher levels of moral distress than physicians and APPs about having to assume other responsibilities outside of their current professional role (P = .01) and experiencing negative consequences at work for voicing safety concerns (P = .03).

 Lack of Organizational Support